dotnet-ad/SkiaSharp.Components/README.md

 this.Title = new Label
 {
-    TextSize = 40,
+    TextSize = 30,
-    Text = "Title of the view"
+    Text = "Title of the view",
+    VerticalAlignment = Alignment.Center,
 };

 this.Description = new Label